phetsims/collision-lab/doc/implementation-notes.md

 [Ball](../js/common/model/Ball.js) is the model for the Balls that appear in the sim.

 [CollisionEngine](../js/common/model/CollisionEngine.js) implements collision detection and responses of Balls for all screens.
-Reference the [Collision Implementation](https://github.com/phetsims/collision-lab/blob/master/doc/implementation-notes.md#collision-implementation)
+Reference the [Collision Implementation](implementation-notes.md#collision-implementation) section.

 [BallSystem](../js/common/model/BallSystem.js) is the class that instantiates pre-populated Balls and tracks the number of Balls and which Balls that are in the "system."